candecolombresg/fcc-arithmetic-formatter/README.md

 # Arithmetic Formatter

-This is the boilerplate for the Arithmetic Formatter project.
-Instructions for building your project can be found at https://www.freecodecamp.org/learn/scientific-computing-with-python/scientific-computing-with-python-projects/arithmetic-formatter
+This is a project made in order to earn the certification of "Data Analysis with Python" in freeCodeCamp.
+Instructions for building this project can be found at https://www.freecodecamp.org/learn/scientific-computing-with-python/scientific-computing-with-python-projects/arithmetic-formatter